studio-thgie/ma-design.thgie.ch/texts/The Trouble with Consumption - Kate Soper.md

 # The Trouble with Consumption

-I wrote down the basics and my thoughts on [[Alternative Hedonism]].
+I wrote down the basics and my thoughts on [Alternative Hedonism](journal/Alternative%20Hedonism.md).

 Soper, Kate. _The Trouble with Consumption_.
 Places Journal.
 Retrieved 26 December 2020, from [https://placesjournal.org/article/alternative-hedonism-and-the-trouble-with-consumption/](https://placesjournal.org/article/alternative-hedonism-and-the-trouble-with-consumption/)